Intermesh/groupoffice-docs/using/email.rst

 -----------------

 You can't select a font in the template editor.
-The font is globally defined in config.php.
+The font is globally defined in :ref:`config.php <configuration>`.
 The administrator can change the default font:

 $config['$html_editor_font']="font-size:13px; font-family:Arial, Helvetica, sans-serif;";